 I received my B.A. in psychology and economics (summa cum laude) from University of Virginia in 2013.
 In my undergraduate life, I studied affective forecasting and cultural psychology with Tim Wilson and Shige Oishi.
 I also did research on game theories and bargaining in economics.

 I am a fourth year Ph.D. student in social psychology and social policy, working with Betsy Levy Paluck.
 In one line of research, I investigate how people consciously decide to engage in behaviors that are in direct opposition to strong and widely known ingroup norms.
 Specifically, I use qualitative and quantitative methods to characterize the psychological processes that precede deviance from prescriptive norms, and their chronology.

 Another line of research examines the extent to which "authority sanction" (e.g., exclusionary law, politicians' hate speech) affects the conditions of intergroup contact and the chance of prejudice reduction following intergroup contact.

 I earned my undergraduate degree in Psychology at Paris Descartes University (France) and worked as Betsy Levy Paluck’s Lab Manager for two years before starting my Ph.D.

-I am a post-doctoral research associate at the Woodrow Wilson School of School of Public and International Affairs.
+I am a post-doctoral research associate at the Woodrow Wilson School of School of Public and International Affairs, and starting September 2018 I will be an Assistant Professor of Psychology at the City University of New York.
 I am working to understand the social, motivational and perceptual factors that perpetuate sexual assault on college campuses.

 I received my Ph.D from New York University, where I began working on the intersection between motivation, morality, and perception.
 I have found that due to the motivational relevance of moral words, they are more likely to be seen--a phenomenon termed the moral pop-out effect.